omegacen/pylint-sonarjson/README.md

 ```

 The plugin provides a new option `sonar-rules` that can configure the severity,
 effort, and type of the issue as it would appear in SonarQube.
 The option takes
 a comma-separated list whose items are of the form `<msg_id>:<severity>:<effort>:<type>`.
-The message ID and severity are required; the effort and type are optional and
-may be omitted.
+The effort and type are optional and  may be omitted.

 In addition, the default severity, effort, and type for messages that are not listed
 in `sonar-rules` can respectively be set with `sonar-default-severity`,